Eliastik/page-shadow/ROADMAP.md

     * [ ] Filters: match if an element is present in the page -> to match sites based on Medium/Gitlab/other types (conditonal filter)
     * [ ] Store filters on a Github repository ?
 * [ ] Prevent the attenuation of subelements (when enabling Colored elements attenuation)?
-* [ ] Increase the number of presets/custom themes?

 #### Known issues/bugs

-* [x] (Very minor) Fix icon on "Missing permission" popup
-* [x] (Medium) Some websites reset the style attribute of the html, which force the default theme for the Increase contrast feature by deleting the CSS variables
-    * Reproduced on this website (very random, Maj+F5 to reproduce): https://formation.lefebvre-dalloz.fr/actualite/scrum-comment-animer-la-retrospective-du-sprint
 * [ ] (Very minor) Some websites causes an error in the console "e.parentNode.closest is not a function", without visible impacts
 * [ ] (Minor) On local opened page, the right click actions doesn't work (Chrome only)
 * [ ] (Minor) Bug with error in filters: open errors from a built-in filter, then the errors from custom filter: the window will be blank (random)